bwsw/sj-platform/SJDocs/source/SJ_Simulators.rst

  :widths: 25, 25, 50

- "executor", "OutputStreamingExecutor[IT]", "Implementation of :ref:`output-module` under testing" "outputRequestBuilder", ":ref:`Output_Request_Builder`[OT]", "Builder of requests for output service" "manager", "OutputEnvironmentManager", "Instance of the OutputEnvironmentManager used by Executor"
+ "executor", "OutputStreamingExecutor[IT]", "Implementation of :ref:`output-module` under testing" "outputRequestBuilder", "OutputRequestBuilder[OT] (see :ref:`Output_Request_Builder`)", "Builder of requests for output service"
+ "manager", "OutputEnvironmentManager", "Instance of the OutputEnvironmentManager used by Executor"

 .. important:: * IT - the type of data received by Executor
    * OT - the type of requests that ``outputRequestBuilder`` creates.
-The type depends on the type of output service (see "Request format" column of the table in :ref:`Output_Request_Builder` section).
+The type depends on the type of output service (see "Request format" column of the table in the :ref:`Output_Request_Builder` section).

 Simulator provides the following methods: